AdamBoley/Fleet-Command/README.md

 Early on in development, I realised that the project was probably being too ambitious in scope, so I reduced the classes of ships from 5 (battleships, battlecruisers, heavy cruisers, light cruisers and destroyers) down to 3 (battleships, cruisers, escorts)
 I also removed references to marines, crew, missiles and mines, instead focusing on getting the core mechanics of the game working, with a view to implementing these later if time permitted.
 The dictionaries containing marines, crew, mines and missiles were moved to a separate file for reference

+in the fight_engagement function, math.ceil was used so that enemy ship total were consistently rounded up rather than down, as I foresaw endless rounding down causing battles to go on for far longer than they needed to.
+The actual difference in firepower is minimal

 # Future Work

 # Bugs